 Delicious Choy Keok / Vegetable stew with leftovers

 After a week in Kampar, I went down to KL to spend the rest of my time with my in-laws.
 Kuala Lumpur is very crowded during the holiday season.
-I recommend to anyone who is planning a visit during the peak season to book Kuala Lumpur hotels ahead of time just to ensure a place to stay.
 By the time I reached KL, I started developing a sore throat and mild cough so I sort of cut down on my food binging.
 My breakfast affair:

 Wantan mee from Puchong